Next Chapter Award is on hold for 2021 and will reopen for applications in summer 2022.

 - Nine months of mentoring from a writer or industry professional

-- A two week retreat at Moniack Mhor, offering time, space and the freedom to create new work in idyllic surroundings
+- A two week retreat at Moniack Mhor(this will open in a new window), offering time, space and the freedom to create new work in idyllic surroundings

 - PR, performance and presentation training